natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 3. Explain what it means for a system call to be "blocking."
 Using the code snippet above, identify precisely which system call is blocking, and why this causes your logger to hang.
 4. Propose a practical modification to the above code snippet to make the program **responsive** even if the user stops typing.
 Clearly explain your solution, addressing how non-blocking system calls or related system calls (such as `select()` or `poll()`) can be utilized.

+{:.highlight}
-**Hints**:
+> **Hints**:

-* How does API connect to OS kernel?
+> * How does API connect to OS kernel?
 Think about how user programs typically request services from the OS kernel—do they call the kernel directly, or is there something in between?
-* Parameter passing strategies:
+> * Parameter passing strategies:
-  * **Registers**: CPU registers are very fast but limited in number.
+>   * **Registers**: CPU registers are very fast but limited in number.
-  * **Stack**: Remember function calls—how do you usually pass parameters to regular functions in C?
+>   * **Stack**: Remember function calls—how do you usually pass parameters to regular functions in C?
-  * **Block or Table**: Useful when you have many parameters.
+>   * **Block or Table**: Useful when you have many parameters.
 Can you think of a structure that could hold these parameters in memory?
-* Blocking system call: Look carefully at your provided code snippet—where exactly could the code become stuck waiting indefinitely for input?
+> * Blocking system call: Look carefully at your provided code snippet—where exactly could the code become stuck waiting indefinitely for input?
-* Making it non-blocking: Consider system calls or methods in POSIX C that help you check if input is ready before trying to read it.
+> * Making it non-blocking: Consider system calls or methods in POSIX C that help you check if input is ready before trying to read it.
 Is there a way to ask the OS, "Hey, is there anything to read yet?" before actually reading?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 A user-space logging program <span class="orange-bold">cannot</span> directly execute kernel instructions because it runs in user mode.
 To request services provided by the OS kernel, the program instead relies on system call APIs provided by the OS libraries.
 For example, when calling the `write()` function in POSIX C, this API internally issues a system call via a software-generated interrupt (also known as a trap/system call/supervisor call).
 The OS kernel then temporarily switches to kernel mode to execute the requested task (e.g., writing data to a file) before returning control back to the user program in user mode.